arfs/solar-installation-calculator/readme.md

 ## Solution

-This application allows a user to browse a web map and draw a solar installation (polygon) over an arbitrary area.
-Once the drawing is finished, the application will display the area selected and an estimate of the nominal power produced by that by that solar installation.
+This application was created to allow a user to:

+- Browse a web map and draw a solar installation (polygon) over an arbitrary area.
+- Display the area selected and estimated nomimal power of the solar installation.
-The user can start a new one simply by drawing a new solar installation in another area or clicking the "Reset" button first.
-Clicking the "Reset" button also allows the user to abort the drawing.
+- Start a new drawing by clicking on the "Reset" button or simply by beginning a new drawing.
+- Abort an existing drawing by clicking on the "Reset" button.

 ---